Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Preliminaries

-The topological features involving minima of $f$ can be uniquely identified using its sub-level set $\sublevelset{{f}}(\isovalue)=\{p \in \domain~|~f(p) \leq \isovalue\}$, defined as the inverse of $(-\infty, \isovalue]$ by $f$, i.e. all the points of $\domain$ having a value $f$ below or equal to $\isovalue$.
-When $\isovalue$ is increased from the lowest values to the highest ones, topological changes, such as the appearance or the merge of connected components, occur when $\sublevelset{{f}}(\isovalue)$ reaches specific vertices of $\domain$ called the critical points of $f$ \cite{banchoff70}.
-For instance, for a PL $d$-manifold $\domain$ with $d \gt 1$, connected components appear at minima and merge at saddles.
+\revisionTVCGminor{More specifically,} the topological features involving \revisionTVCGminor{the} minima of $f$ can be uniquely identified \revisionTVCGminor{by tracking the evolution of} its sub-level set \mbox{$\sublevelset{{f}}(\isovalue)=\{p \in \revisionTVCGminor{\domain} \mid f(p) \leq \isovalue\}$}, defined as \revisionTVCGminor{\mbox{$f^{-1}_{-\infty}(w) \coloneqq f^{-1}\big((-\infty,w]\big)$}}, the inverse of $(-\infty, \isovalue]$ by $f$, i.e. all the points of $\revisionTVCGminor{\domain}$ \revisionTVCGminor{at which} $f$ \revisionTVCGminor{is} below or equal to $\isovalue$.
+When $\isovalue$ is increased from the lowest values to the highest ones, topological changes, such as the appearance or the merge of connected components, occur when $\sublevelset{{f}}(\isovalue)$ reaches specific vertices of $\complex$ called the critical points of $f$ \cite{banchoff70}.
+For instance, for a PL $d$-manifold $\revisionTVCGminor{\domain}$ with $d \gt 1$, connected components appear at minima and merge at saddles.
 For such merges, the Elder rule \cite{edelsbrunner09} states that the \emph{younger} component (created last) \emph{dies} in favor of the \emph{older} one.
 The dying component can then be associated with a unique pair of critical points, the minimum $c$ at which it appeared and the saddle $c'$ at which it merges with another component.
 Their respective value $f(c)$ and $f(c')$, with $f(c) \lt f(c')$, are respectively called its \emph{birth} and its \emph{death}.
 The 2D point $\big(f(c), f(c')\big)$ summarizes this topological feature and is called a minimum-saddle persistence pair.
 Its \emph{persistence} is given by $f(c') - f(c)$ and is often seen as a measure of importance of the given feature.
 Note that the first connected component that appeared, at the global minimum, never dies since it never merges with another one, in practice its death value is cropped to the global maximum.
-A similar idea of this whole process can be developed for saddle-maximum pairs using the super-level set $\superlevelset{{f}}(\isovalue)=\{p \in \domain~|~f(p) \geq \isovalue\}$.
+This process can be \revisionTVCGminor{similarly defined} for saddle-maximum pairs using the super-level set $\superlevelset{{f}}(\isovalue)=\{p \in \revisionTVCGminor{\domain} \mid f(p) \geq \isovalue\}$.